Search for people, departments, or email addresses.

 Marisol LeBrón is an interdisciplinary scholar whose research and teaching focus on race, social inequality, policing, violence, and protest.
 Prior to arriving at UCSC, she held appointments at the University of Texas at Austin, Dickinson College, and Duke University.
 She received her PhD in American Studies from New York University and her bachelor's degree in Comparative American Studies and Latin American Studies from Oberlin College.

-She is the author of Policing Life and Death: Race, Violence, and Resistance in Puerto Rico (University of California Press, 2019) and Against Muerto Rico: Lessons from the Verano Boricua (Editora Educación Emergente, 2021).
+She is the author of Policed: A Latinx History of State Violence (University of California Press, 2027), Against Muerto Rico: Lessons from the Verano Boricua (Editora Educación Emergente, 2021), and Policing Life and Death: Race, Violence, and Resistance in Puerto Rico (University of California Press, 2019).
 Along with Yarimar Bonilla, she is the co-editor of Aftershocks of Disaster: Puerto Rico Before and After the Storm (Haymarket Books, 2019).
-She has published her research in a variety of venues including Signs, Society and Space, Modern American History, Radical History Review, Journal of Urban History, Souls, Women & Performance, and NACLA Report on the Americas.
+She has published her research in a variety of venues including Centro Journal, Signs, Society and Space, Modern American History, Radical History Review, Journal of Urban History, Souls, Women & Performance, and NACLA Report on the Americas.

 Books

-Policing Life and Death: Race, Violence, and Resistance in Puerto Rico.
-Oakland: University of California Press, 2019.
+Policing Life and Death: Race, Violence, and Resistance in Puerto Rico (University of California Press, 2019).

 Edited Volumes

-Aftershocks of Disaster: Puerto Rico Before and After the Storm, co-edited with Yarimar Bonilla.
-Chicago: Haymarket Books, 2019.
+Aftershocks of Disaster: Puerto Rico Before and After the Storm, co-edited with Yarimar Bonilla (Haymarket Books, 2019).

 Edited Special Issues and Forums